TIGRLab/stoppd_MRS/README.md

 	- The subject specific T1 image (.nii) is located by the script from /archive/data/STOPPD/data/nii
 	- The matlab script also requires input to the parent directory which contains all subjects

-<h2>B. Script 2: Master_2</h2>
+<h2>Script 2: Master_2</h2>
 	- second shell script, run through terminal and enter input/output paths when prompted<br>
-	- Before running this script make sure to go through all images produced by the previous <br>
-	  script and ensure that the voxel orientations are correct	<br>
+	- Before running this script make sure to go through all images produced by the previous script and ensure that the voxel orientations are correct	<br>
 	- <strong>Refer to the document 'QC1_instructions' for details if the voxels are incorrectly oriented</strong><br>
 	- <b>The 'Protocol' document shows pictures of what the voxels should look like</b>